cpske/ISP/testing/robot-framework.md

 - log.html
 - report.html

-The `report.html` contains a detailed report of your tests.
+The `report.html` contains a detailed report of the test results.
+View it in a browser.

 You can specify filenames or suppress creation of each of these files using the -o -l and -r options:
 ```